Arugula Pesto Takes Over The Kitchen:

 1/3 cup (or more) of your favorite olive oil

-1/2 to 1 ounce garlic (about 3 to 6 smallish cloves), peeled and sliced
+1/2 ounce garlic (about 3 smallish cloves), peeled and sliced

 6 ounces dry arugula (about 3 cups), preferably very young leaves

-3 ounces freshly grated pecorino romano or other hard cheese (about 1 cup)
+3 ounces freshly grated Pecorino Romano or Parmesan cheese (about 1 cup)

-1 cup canned garbanzo beans, drained and rinsed (about 5-1/2 ounces)
+1 cup canned organic garbanzo beans, drained and rinsed (about 5½ ounces)

 If desired, first cook the garlic:

 Heat the olive oil in a small skillet over medium heat.
-Add the sliced garlic to the hot oil and cook for 2-3 minutes until barely golden, turning the slices once.
+Add the sliced garlic to the hot oil and cook for 1 to 3 minutes until barely golden, turning the slices once.

-Arugula pesto will last for at least a week in the refrigerator (if you can keep from eating it all).
+Arugula pesto will last for at least a week in the refrigerator.
 Cover it with a thin layer of olive oil if you're the type of person who gets upset when the top of your food turns a different color.

-It may also be frozen in plastic containers or ice cube trays (then remove from trays and store pesto cubes in a zipper freezer bag—keeping in mind this will make everything else in your freezer taste faintly of pesto if you aren't careful).
+You can also freeze arugula pesto in plastic containers or ice cube trays.
+Once they're frozen, remove from trays and store the pesto cubes in a zipper freezer bag—keeping in mind this will make everything else in your freezer taste faintly of pesto if you aren't careful.

 —Stirred it into yogurt cheese and dipped organic celery sticks in it.